AngangGuo/COMP-2913/docs/component-lifecycle.md

   Invoked after an error has been thrown.
 Ideal for recovering for unexpected errors.

-Note that it is important to be aware of all of the lifecycle methods, but we will see limited use in class.
-Some of the methods above are used for more complex software/business requirements in very rare cases.
-Please go over the official documentation for the lastest information.
+**Note that it is important to be aware of all of the lifecycle methods, but in most cases, these are the ones that will be used the most:**

+- componentDidMount

+- componentWillUnmount

+- componentDidUpdate

+**And these you should avoid when possible (even the official React documentation advises so).
+In most cases, there are alternative ways to handle with the the lifecycle events above, as well as the component's constructor.**

+- shouldComponentUpdate

+- getDerivedStateFromProps

+- getSnapshotBeforeUpdate

 ---